alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

 This is as simple as it gets.
 Publisher can broadcast an event accepting an event name and a payload hash.
-It can accept an optional block and will report the time taken to execute the block and also any error during execution of block(this is all provided by ASN used as base, interesting isn't it?).
+It can accept an optional block and will report the time taken to execute the block and also any error during execution of block (this is all provided by ASN used as base, interesting!!).

-## Subscriber
+## <a name="basic-subscriber">Subscriber</a>

 {% highlight ruby linenos %}
 # app/pub_sub/subscriber.rb